Tryon Palace

-History

-Early history
+Tryon Palace, also called the Governor's House and the Governor's Palace, is a two-story building located in the eastern part of New Bern, North Carolina.
+The building is a faithful reconstruction of the original 1770 residence built by architect John Hawks.
+The original building was destroyed by fire in 1798.

+Serving as the official residence and offices of the British governors of North Carolina from 1770 until the American Revolution, the original building was seized by provincial militia in 1775.
+The palace was the site of the first few sessions of the state legislature following the 1783 treaty of Paris that ended the American Revolutionary War, and served as the state house until 1792 when the capital was relocated to Raleigh.

+The rebuilt building was erected on the original palace grounds in the 1950s and opened to the public as a house museum in 1959.
+The 18th century gardens were also recreated, with 16 acre of plantings, representing three centuries of landscape and gardening heritage.
+Today, it is a state-owned historic site.

+Background

-William Tryon was a British officer and colonial official who served as the Governor of North-Carolina from 1765 to 1771.
-Tryon had seen the need for a centrally-located Government House while lieutenant governor.
+William Tryon was a British officer and colonial official who served as the governor of North-Carolina from 1765 to 1771.
+Tryon had seen the need for a centrally located Government House while lieutenant governor.
 After assuming office Governor Tryon worked with architect John Hawks to draw up plans for a government house similar to other British colonial structures of the time.
 In December 1766, the North Carolina legislature authorized £5,000 for the building of an "Edifice".

-Tryon told the legislature that the sum was not substantial enough for the plans he and Hawk had created; building it "in the plainest manner" would cost no less than £10,000 without including the outbuildings he envisioned.
+Tryon told the legislature that the sum was not substantial enough for the plans he and Hawks had created; building it "in the plainest manner" would cost no less than £10,000 without including the outbuildings he envisioned.
 Hawks agreed to supervise the construction for three years and went to Philadelphia at Tryon's behest to hire workers; Tryon said native North Carolina workers would not know how to construct such a building.
 Tryon was able to convince the legislature to increase taxes for the house.

 In 1770 Tryon and his wife, Margaret Wake, moved into the Palace; at the time, "palace" was a standard word for any public building of this type.
 The house was "a monument of opulence and elegance extraordinary in the American colonies."